 There are so many amazing coffee shops in Honolulu, I have no doubt you’re going to enjoy each and every one on this list!
 If you have another favorite that I missed let me know in the comments!

-Like this post?
-Don’t forget to share it 🙂 And be sure to check out my other Hawaii posts!
+Be sure to follow me on Insta @guidedbydestiny and check out my other Hawaii posts!
 If you’re island hopping check out these posts:

 Oooh the food looks incredible at Island Vintage Coffee!
 To be honest, I am not much of a coffee drinker, but I am always up for a good breakfast, so that one looks fabulous!